qeeqbox/social-analyzer/README.md

 `Social Analyzer is in a league of its own and is a very impressive tool that I thoroughly recommend for Digital Investigators and OSINT practitioners` - by [Joseph Jones, Founder of Strategy Nord, Unita Insight and OS2INT](https://os2int.com/toolbox/investigating-usernames-with-social-analyzer/)

 ## Updates
+- A new force-directed public module is being tested for the Web App (This new module will enhance the post-analysis phase) 🆕
 - I have been getting many public & private requests to add static websites' info to the detection db, this is being implemented and +400 detections should have that.
 If you have any -private module, and you are not able to see the static websites' info, download the latest version or email me for details

 ## So·cial Me·di·a